 Given that studies have shown upwards of 80% of young people diagnosed with autistic spectrum disorder (and that number is equally bad for adults) aren't getting the necessary amount of sleep, our team over at the Tuck Sleep created a new guide to help.

 Our guide covers everything from a comprehensive overview of ASD, how it affects sleep, expert sleep management information for people with ASD and much more.

 A link of resources for people with disabilities interested in opportunities for getting into business.

-NEW: Additional Resources from: caring4ourkids.com
+Additional Resources from: caring4ourkids.com